davidlord/Biomarkers-immuno-lungcancer/source/BAM-file-processing/README.md

 Each script can be run manually, for single file input simply run e.g: './<script> <parameter_1> <parameter_2>'

-The order applies when running the scripts manually:
+The following order applies when running the scripts manually: